ccnmtl/ccnmtldjango/README.txt

       automatically set up as superusers, and the group affil that CCNMTL staff all have gets automatically mapped to staff.
 These are generally useful defaults for us.
-    * virtualenv setup with eggs bundled and bootstrappable, manage.py's shebang set to use it.
+    * virtualenv and pip setup with source tarballs bundled and bootstrappable, manage.py's shebang set to use it.
 This basically fits it into our one-step automated deployment and containment approach.
     * sorl.thumbnail (a handy dandy image thumbnailing library) is included by default
     * flatpages enabled